The Game Theory of Fake News: Methods

 Transmitters were identified as employing extortion strategies, $r_+^*$ or $r_-^*$, if their strategy lay within a $\Delta$-neighborhood of a ``true'' extortion strategy \cite{Stewart:2013fk,Hilbe:2013aa}, with $\Delta=0.05$.
-Significant over-representation of extortion strategies among the most successful fake and mainstream sites (i.e those strategies that successfully produce engagement with fake and true stories respectively) was then determined by comparing the prevalence of the strategy in our data to the null distribution, i.e. the rate at which such strategies are randomly drawn.
-Significance level quoted is $p<0.01$. \\ \\ \textbf{Experiments:} We asked participants to evaluate the accuracy of 1,000 articles across 40 mainstream and fake news sites, gathered from Crowdtangle.
-The study was approved by MIT COUHES (protocol 1806400195). \\ \\ \textbf{Participants.} From 22 to 29 November 2020, we recruited 1,000 participants from Amazon Mechanical Turk who met the following three criteria: located in the US, more than 100 studies completed on the platform, and more than 95 per cent of them approved.
-The sample included 576 males and 424 females, with a mean age of 38.49 years (min.
-19; max.
-96).
-Median completion time was 4 minutes and 55 seconds. \\ \\ \textbf{Materials.} We used Crowdtangle to gather the 25 most recently available news stories from 40 media outlets (i.e. 1,000 articles; 500 posted by 20 fake news sites and 500 posted by 20 mainstream sites), along with the headline, lede, date of publication, link and level of engagement.
-See Supplementary Information Section 3 for additional details.
-We then used this data to present the participants outlined above with 20 article headlines and ledes, drawn randomly from within one of the two media outlet subsets, and asked them to assess the accuracy of the information they were faced with.
-Specifically, they were asked "Do you think this story is true?", to which they responded on a seven-point scale from ``Definitely NO'' to ``Definitely YES''.
-The study concluded with seven demographic questions (age, gender, education, political conservativeness on social and economic issues, political position, and political preference) and a section to leave comments.
+Significant over-representation of extortion strategies among the most successful fake and mainstream sites (i.e those strategies that successfully produce engagement with fake and true stories respectively) was then determined by comparing the prevalence of the strategy in our data to the null distribution, i.e. the probability with which such strategies are randomly drawn.
+Significance level quoted is $p<0.01$. \\ \\ \textbf{Modelling experiments.} In order to assess the role of transmitter feedback in producing empirical patterns of engagement with different types of news site (Figure S3 and Figure 4b), we ran simulation experiments.
+We randomly selected successful transmitter strategies and their corresponding receiver strategy.
+For each transmitter we generated a sequence of 20 news stories according to their strategy, and calculated the probability of engagement among a population of $10^5$ receivers for each story based on the associated receiver strategy.
+This produced a single simulated experiment, and we calculated the regression coefficient for the standardized engagement rate against the perceived accuracy of the story under perception error $\eta$ (Figure S3).
+This process was repeated $4\times10^5$ times to produce a distribution of accuracy and regression coefficients (Figure S3), for both accurate and misinformation transmitters, with and without transmitter feedback.